shasin999-gcek/copopso/README.md

 php artisan serve
 ```

-If you're able to view the welcome page, you're all set up!
+Go to [localhost:8000](http://localhost:8000)If you're able to view the welcome page, you're all set up!

 ### For Windows :